Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

+All our models reach the performance of the (perception-free) \textit{physics} baseline given enough training data.
+Combining neural networks and analytical models strongly improves performance in comparison to to purely learned models when little training data is available.
+However, \textit{neural} can achieve the highest prediction accuracy and beat the \textit{physics} baseline when trained on a very large dataset.

+To further improve the prediction accuracy of \textit{hybrid} while preserving its data-efficiency, an additive error-correction term can be learned.
+Replacing a part of the analytical model with a learned component in \textit{simple} in contrast harmed the data efficiency.

-\subsection{Generalization to new pushing angles and contact points}
+\subsection{Generalization to New Pushing Angles and Contact Points}

 The previous experiment showed the performance of the different models when testing on a dataset with a very similar distribution to the training set.
 Here, we evaluate the performance of the networks on held-out push configurations that were not part of the training data.
-Note that while the test set contains \emph{combinations} of object pose and push action that the networks have not encountered during training, the pushing actions or object poses themselves do not lie outside of the training data value range.
-This experiment thus test the model's \emph{interpolation} abilities.
+Note that while the test set contains \emph{combinations} of object pose and push action that the networks have not encountered during training, the pushing actions or object poses themselves do not lie outside of the value range of the training data.
+This experiment thus test the models' \emph{interpolation} abilities.